We welcome new staffers at any time of the year and encourage them to join any or all sections that they’re interested in.

-No previous writing or journalism experience is necessary.
-Editors hold training sessions at the start of each year and help writers on an individual basis.
+No previous writing, journalism, or design experience is necessary.
+Editors hold training sessions at the start of each year and help new staffers on an individual basis.
 We are always looking for those interested in business and multimedia as well.

 Do I have to apply?

-The Voice doesn’t require an application to join the paper.
-If you want to join, please email the corresponding editor for the section your are interested in, come to meetings, speak up, volunteer to write articles, and get to know your editor.
+The Voice doesn’t require an application to join.
+If you want to join, please email the corresponding editor for the section your are interested in, come to meetings, speak up, volunteer to write and design articles, and get to know your editor.
 We recognize persistence.

 I just found out about the Voice and I really want to join.
 Do I have to wait until the end of the semester?